Business and company law

 The “indivision regime” used to be and might remain a disadvantage when one of the owner dies.

-This is the basic and first legal reason to set up a company.
-Traditionally under the private law standard mechanisms, the consequence of owning shares rather than the property is therefore also to avoid French inheritance law.
 The transfer of the shares of the French company, as opposed to the transfer of real estate, would be and probably remain governed by your will (in the country of permanent residency) avoiding the well known French forced heirship rule.

 Holding the property with a company is also the best structure to organise the future transfer of the French asset and in the meantime keep the control on the property (on the company).